49 Comments

 Thanks for sharing, Hannah.

-- Han-Solo6 days agoMYOB Staff
+- Han-Solo1 month agoMYOB Staff

 Hey CCCMikey2, Ahh yes, actually that's a really good suggestion.
 We sometimes use a similar setup ourselves for demos.
 It isn't something we'd officially support, but if you can get it working, there's certainly no harm in giving it a go.